donrax/hyde/about.md

 ------

-Here are a few poetic keywords:
+Here are a few poetic keywords

 Learning \| Deep Learning and Machine Learning<br/>
 Vision \| Computer Vision and Machine Vision<br/>
 Data \| Data Science and Data Visualization<br/>
 Tools \| Python, PyTorch, C++<br/>

-And a poetic quote about knowledge:
+And a poetic quote about knowledge
 > Common sense can replace almost any degree of formal education, but no education can replace common sense.<br/>
 > --- <cite>Arthur Schopenhauer</cite>